Dictionary Learning: The Complexity of Learning Sparse Superposed Features with Feedback: Sparse Feature Learning with Sampled Feedback

 In this section, we consider a more realistic scenario where the agent observes a set of representations/activations $\cV_n := \{\alpha_1, \alpha_2, \ldots, \alpha_n\} \sim \cD_{\cV}$, with $\cD_{\cV}$ being an unknown measure over the continuous space $\cV \subseteq \reals^p$.
 With these observations, the agent designs pairs of activations to teach a target feature matrix $\pphi^* \in \symmp$.

-As demonstrated in \lemref{lem: reduction}, we can reduce inequality constraints with triplet comparisons to equality constraints with pairs in the constructive setting.
+As shown in \lemref{lem: reduction}, we can reduce inequality constraints with triplet comparisons to equality constraints with pairs in the constructive setting.
 However, when the agent is restricted to selecting activations from the sampled set $\cV_n$ rather than arbitrarily from $\cV$, this reduction no longer holds.
-This is evident from the following observation: let $\alpha, \beta \sim \text{iid} \ \cD_{\cV}$ and let $\pphi^* \neq 0$ be a non-degenerate feature matrix.
-Then, This equation represents a non-zero polynomial.
+Observe that if $\alpha, \beta \sim \text{iid} \ \cD_{\cV}$ and $\pphi^* \neq 0$ a non-degenerate feature matrix, then

+This equation represents a non-zero polynomial.
 According to Sard's Theorem, the zero set of a non-zero polynomial has Lebesgue measure zero.
+Therefore,

-Therefore, Given this, the agent cannot reliably construct pairs that satisfy the required equality constraints from independently sampled activations.
+Given this, the agent cannot reliably construct pairs that satisfy the required equality constraints from independently sampled activations.
 Since a general triplet feedback only provides 3 bits of information, exact recovery up to feature equivalence is impossible.
 To address these limitations, we consider rescaling the sampled activations to enable the agent to design effective pairs for the target feature matrix $\pphi^* \in \cM_{\sf{F}}$.